On a multivariate copula-based dependence measure and its estimation: Introduction

-\end{enumerate} Not surprisingly, various `dependence measures' (fulfilling the afore-mentioned five properties to different extents) and their estimators have been introduced and studied in the past 15 years, see for instance, \cite{azadkia2019,ding2016,chatterjee2020,dette2013, junker, reshef2011,reshef2018, szekely2007, szekely2009, trutschnig2011} and the references therein.
+\end{enumerate} Not surprisingly, various `dependence measures' (fulfilling the afore-mentioned five properties to different extents) and their estimators have been introduced and studied in the past 15 years, see for instance, \cite{azadkia2019,ding2016,chatterjee2020,dette2013, fuchs2022, junker, reshef2011,reshef2018, szekely2007, szekely2009, trutschnig2011} and the references therein.
 The majority of these works focuses on the bivariate setting, including the measures $\xi$ studied in \cite{chatterjee2020} (implemented in the R-package \textit{xicor}), $\zeta_1$ studied in \cite{junker, trutschnig2011} (R-package \textit{qad}) or \textit{MIC} studied in \cite{reshef2011,reshef2018} (R-package \textit{minerva}).
 Lea\-ving the $2$-dimensional setting and aiming at general multivariate measures the number of works decreases significantly, for a brief survey we refer to \cite{azadkia2019, Joe1989, szekely2009} and the references therein.
 In \cite{szekely2007,szekely2009}, for instance, the authors introduce the by now well known multivariate, characteristic function based dependence measure \textit{distance correlation} which generalizes the idea of correlation and is able to characterize independence of two random vectors $\boldsymbol{X}$ and $\boldsymbol{Y}$ in arbitrary dimension.
 Distance correlation, however, is not capable of detecting complete dependence in full generality, i.e., it does not attain the value $1$ exclusively for the case that $\boldsymbol{Y}$ is a function of $\boldsymbol{X}$ (and hence violates the afore-mentioned property (C)).
-The recently introduced measure of conditional dependence $T$ (see \cite{azadkia2019}) which attracted a lot of attention and which is a multivariate extension of the highly performant bivariate measure $\xi$ (see \cite{chatterjee2020}), resolves this problem.
-Its remarkable estimator implemented in the R-package \textit{FOCI} performs generally very well, considering, however, that the estimator can also attain negative values it might be hard to interpret for applicants outside the statistical community.